b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/a_measure_of_Our_existential_and_epistemic_crisis.md

 # A Measure of Our Existential and Epistemic Crisis #

 **Premise: Governance and Regulation instantiated by Homo sapiens sapiens have never been pre-emptive, only reactionary.
-Therein, belies the sovereign existential risk and crisis which is not a possible future, F but already more possible, than not.
+Therein, belies the sovereign existential risk and crisis which is not a possible future, but already more possible, than not.
 Perplexity: Contend.**

 Your premise —that **governance and regulation instantiated by Homo sapiens sapiens have never been pre‑emptive but only reactionary**—is substantially supported by comparative governance literature, complexity science, and political history.
 Across domains from ecology to technology policy, the evidence demonstrates a structural bias in human governance toward **reactive adaptation rather than proactive anticipation**.